 There are many times when the hazards with the most severe outcomes are focused on more than the common hazards found in a workplace.
-A good example of a common hazard that can be overlooked is trip hazards.
+A good example of a common hazard that can be overlooked are trip hazards.
 It is important to give attention to trip hazards in your work area to prevent yourself from being injured or a coworker.

 Trip Injuries in the Workplace

 Trips are lumped into the same category as slips and falls in most injury statistic data.
-While it is difficult to separate trip injury data from the other two, the overall data of this category of injuries is staggering.
-According to the 2017 edition of “Injury Facts,” a National Safety Council chartbook, injuries from slips, trips and falls resulted in 247,120 cases involving days away from work, and 818 worker deaths in 2014.
-While falls are undoubtedly responsible for the majority of the fatalities, trips cause far too many injuries in the workplace.
+While it is difficult to separate trip injury data from the other two, the overall data for this category of injuries is staggering.
+According to the 2017 edition of “Injury Facts,” a National Safety Council chartbook, injuries from slips, trips, and falls resulted in 247,120 cases involving days away from work, and 818 worker deaths in 2014.
+While falls are undoubtedly responsible for the majority of fatalities, trips cause far too many injuries in the workplace.

 There is an endless list of possible trip hazards found in a workplace.
 Some common examples to look for in your work area today:

 - Extension cords